MagicStones23/Unity-Shader-Tutorial-Seamless-2D-3D-Perlin-Noise/README.md

   Evolution

-Tip: 3D noise texture takes up a lot of memory and GPU resources, so it's best to create 3D noise at a resolution of no more than 256 (unless your graphic card is really good)
+Tip: 3D noise texture takes up a lot of memory and GPU resources, resolution should no more than 256 (unless your graphic card is really good)

 # Template